chrylt/AOSH-for-Architectural-Visualization/README.md

 ## Setup

 To be able to compile and run the application, please follow the [setup](docs/setup.md) instructions.
 Find more over nvpro-samples setup at: https://github.com/nvpro-samples/build_all.

+## Display of different models

+Multiple 3D models sizes have been adjusted to be viewed comfortably within the application.
+They can be downloaded here: https://syncandshare.lrz.de/getlink/fiSBsvM75RdR6ExdiqHgpS/